Help! I’m addicted to carbs, sugar and I love alcohol. But my days of getting away with these indulgences are over.

 Something happened to my metabolism after I turned 40.
 Well, maybe it slowed down before then, but I didn’t notice as much since I was training for marathons.
 When you’re running 30-40 miles a week, its easier to eat and drink what you want.
 Over the last few years, the scale hasn’t been my friend as it’s been creeping up each year despite my regular exercise routine of Crossfit and running.

 I am a food lover.
-Although I eat relatively healthy with lots of vegetables and protein, I love my ice cream, gummy bears, and hi-chews as well as a glass (or 2) of Sauvignon Blanc.
+Although I follow a relatively healthy diet with lots of vegetables and protein, I love my ice cream, gummy bears, and hi-chews as well as a glass (or 2) of Sauvignon Blanc.
 And bread?
 If you’ve ever watched my Insta-stories as I savored a Kings Hawaiian glazed donut, you saw the addiction in my eyes.